meltoner/agrofelis/components/implement-2-degrees-rotating-mount/readme.md

 4. Supporting Plastic Arcs
 5. Stepper Motor with Gear
 6. Linear Actuator
 7. Mid Base
-8. Linear shaft support bracket
+8. Linear Shaft Support Bracket
-9. Linear shaft
+9. Linear Shaft
 10. Top Base

-## Fabrication parts
+## Fabrication Parts

 ### Bottom Base

-The dimensions followed by a fabricated Metal Sheet Base are shown down below.
+The dimensions, followed by a fabricated metal sheet base, are presented below.

 ![part 1](_figures/implement-2-degrees-rotating-mount-07-part-1.png)
 ![part 1 actual](_figures/implement-2-degrees-rotating-mount-08-part-1-actual.jpg)
 ![part 1 actual-painted](_figures/implement-2-degrees-rotating-mount-09-part-1-actual-painted.jpg)

-### Stainless steel Horizontal Gear Disk
+### Stainless Steel Horizontal Gear Disk

 The following figure illustrates the schematics of the horizontal gear disk.

 ![part 3](_figures/implement-2-degrees-rotating-mount-10-part-3.png)

-The part was fabricated using a 2 mm stainless steel sheet which was laser cut by an external service, because it was too detailed for our DIY plasma cutter.
+The horizontal gear disk was fabricated using a 2 mm stainless steel sheet, which was laser-cut by an external service, because it was too detailed for our DIY plasma cutter.

 ![part 1 2 3](_figures/implement-2-degrees-rotating-mount-11-part-1-2-3.jpg)

-The design source code file sent to the service is provided bellow.
+The design source code file that was sent to the service is available below.

 - [Horizontal disk gear and vertical gears file](assets/stainless-steel-laser-cut/laser-cut_stainless_gear_disk_motor_gear_order.dwg)

-A preview of the design source file containing the horizontal gear disk and four gears to employ 3 of them stacked together, is provided bellow.
+A preview of the design source file containing the horizontal gear disk and four gears for use with three of them stacked together, is provided below.

 ![Laser cut drawing](_figures/laser-cut_stainless_gear_disk_motor_gear_order_preview.png)

 ### Gear

-The gear is comprised of 3 layers that are stacked & screwed together then grinded.
+The gear is comprised of three layers that are stacked and screwed together before being ground.

 ![gear view](_figures/implement-2-degrees-rotating-mount-16-gear-view.jpg)

-Here we can see the rounded edges that was done using a Dremel.
+In the images below, the rounded edges created using a Dremel tool can be seen.

 ![gear](_figures/implement-2-degrees-rotating-mount-17-gear.jpg)
 ![gear-edge](_figures/implement-2-degrees-rotating-mount-18-gear-edge.jpg)